 Renova Hot Springs is located 10 miles south of Whitehall, a small town between Butte and Bozeman, MT.
 While it’s easy to get to Whitehall, you might need 4WD to get to the hot spring, depending on conditions.

 I personally will take undeveloped hot springs in Montana any day over developed ones.
 They are typically much more immersive in nature, free, and there’s almost always somewhere to camp nearby.

 Unfortunately, there aren’t too many of these to find in Montana.
 Most of them have been commercialized or are more of a “warm pool” than a true hot spring.

-These free hot springs were ultimately “built” by locals by creating a river rock enclosure on the edge of the Jefferson river.
+The free Renova Hot Springs were ultimately “built” by locals by creating a river rock enclosure on the edge of the Jefferson River.
 This allows the hot water seeping from the river floor to flow out slowly, keeping some of it contained and enjoyable for soaking.